Family policy Compatibility of family and work

 To better meet the needs of families, the Ministry cooperates closely with strong, reliable partners from industry and business, trade unions, municipal stakeholders and associations.
 Family-friendly working conditions are a fundamental prerequisite for a good work-life balance.
 Employers have recognised and acknowledged that fathers would also like to have opportunities to balance their work and family commitments.

 The company programme "Success Factor Family" ("Erfolgsfaktor Familie") is a centralised information platform which focuses on the topic of a family-friendly working world.
 As a programme for businesses and industry, it consolidates information on family-friendly human resources policies.
-The programme's network comprises over 8,300 businesses and institutions.
+The programme's network comprises about 9,000 businesses and institutions.